"Pin me, pay me!"

 As strange as it may seem sometimes, there is an entire class of pro wrestlers whose primary purpose in being on TV is to do the job on a regular basis.
 These wrestlers, otherwise known as "enhancement talent," primarily serve to make the other wrestlers look that much better, by selling

 everything the other wrestler does as if they're dying.

 So, why be a jobber?
 There are several reasons...

 - Some are trainers and/or road agents (the people who actually lay out matches), who take the jobber role in order to work with rookie talents and help them hone their skills.
 Val Venis worked in this capacity for several years in the WWE.
 Finlay's return to the ring started out in this capacity, as the initial plans were for him to get a few wins to build credibility, then work as a jobber to put younger talent over, but he actually gained a following and thus broke the mold.

 - Sometimes, the road agents will bring their old wrestling personas out when the need presents.
-Have a foreign heel who is like the old days?
+Have a foreign heel who resembles the ones from the old days?
 Here comes WWE Hall of Famer (and road agent) Sgt.
 Slaughter to give him his comeuppance.
 Or, many times, not...

 - Some are just thrilled to be part of the wrestling business, and will do anything to be part of the show.
-(Mikey Whipwreck's long run as an ECW jobber might be part of this, but he eventually inverted the trope.)
+(Mikey Whipwreck's long run as an ECW jobber might have been partly this, but he eventually inverted the trope.)

 - Some are young, up-and-coming talent from independent wrestling promotions, who are trying to get the attention of talent scouts.
-In fact, ROH's "Do or Die" matches are more or less this with the fans (and the booker based on their reactions) as the judges.
+In fact, ROH's "Do or Die" matches are more or less this, with the fans (and the booker based on the fans' reactions) as the judges.

 - Some are jobbing as punishment (see Triple H's extended run of jobbing after the Madison Square Garden Incident).